-consultants, improved use of technology and a review of processes is leading to improvements ready for a review in 2020/21.
-Management have provided interim update reports to Audit Committee demonstrating a positive direction of travel.
+consultants, improved use of technology and a review of processes has been underway but timescales have proved overly ambitious.
+Following an Internal Audit re-review in 2020/21 an unsatisfactory assurance level has continued regarding the control environment.
+Management have and will provide interim update reports to Audit Committee demonstrating a positive direction of travel.